zyriab/DatPlatformGen/README.md

 The once the "solution path" is created, we add random platforms all over the map, so the player can't clearly see the "solution path"

 #### Note :
-        It is for the moment really bugged since I haven't yet implement a way for the player to move on the Y axis (i.e.: ladder, ropes, elevators, etc)
+It is for the moment really bugged since I haven't yet implement a way for the player to move on the Y axis (i.e.: ladder, ropes, elevators, etc).
 I need as well to implement more testing to end up with a playable level (and not some "arty-ish" kind-of-pixelated monster made of platforms tiles)

 ### FlatLevelGenerator